Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 - CTR-DRBG holds a special position in the stack: most users don't care about it per se, they only care about getting random numbers - in fact PSA users don't even need to know what DRBG is used.
 In particular, no part of the stack is asking questions like "is CTR-DRBG-AES available?" - an RNG needs to be available and that's it - contrary to similar questions about AES-GCM etc. which are asked for example by TLS.

 So, it makes sense to use different designs for CTR-DRBG on one hand, and GCM/CCM on the other hand:
-- CTR-DRBG can just check if `AES_C` is present and "fall back" to PSA is not.
+- CTR-DRBG can just check if `AES_C` is present and "fall back" to PSA if not.
 - GCM and CCM need an common abstraction layer that allows:
   - Using AES, Aria or Camellia in a uniform way.
   - Dispatching to built-in or driver.